 - 1. The facility is not within the shoreland area; - 2.
 The road authority whose road provides access to the site has authorized the site; and - 3.
 No residences are within one-quarter (1/4) mile of the use. - Y. Stairways, lifts and landings (in shoreland areas): Stairways and lifts are the preferred alternative to major topographic alterations for achieving access up and down bluffs and steep slopes to shore areas.
 Stairways and lifts must meet the following design requirements: - 1.
 Stairways and lifts shall not exceed four (4) feet in width on residential lots.
-Wider stairways may be used for commercial properties, public open-space properties, and planned unit developments; conditional use permits are required for such wider stairways. - Landings for stairways and lifts on residential lots shall not exceed thirty-two (32) square feet in area.
-Larger landings may be used for commercial properties, public open-space properties, and planned unit developments; conditional use permits are required for such larger landings. - 3.
+Wider stairways may be used for commercial properties, public open-space properties, conditional use permits are required for such wider stairways. - 2.
+Landings for stairways and lifts on residential lots shall not exceed thirty-two (32) square feet in area.
+Larger landings may be used for commercial properties, public open-space properties, and conditional use permits are required for such larger landings. - 3.
 Canopies or roofs are not allowed on stairways, lifts or landings. - 4.
 Stairways, lifts and landings may be either constructed above the ground on posts or pilings, or placed into the ground, provided they are designed and built in a manner that ensures control of ground erosion. - 5.
 Stairways, lifts and landings shall be located in the most visually inconspicuous portions of lots, as viewed from the surface of the public water, assuming summer, leaf-on conditions, whenever practical. - 6.
 Facilities such as ramps, lifts or mobility paths for physically handicapped persons are allowed for achieving access to shore areas, provided that the dimensional and performance standards above are complied with in addition to the requirements of Minnesota Regulations, Chapter 1340. - Z. Temporary buildings.
 Such buildings incidental to construction work on the premises shall be removed upon completion or abandonment of said work or within the period of one (1) year from the establishment of the building whichever is the lesser.
-No more than one (1) mobile home or currently licensed recreational vehicle per parcel may be used as a temporary residence by a homeowner working on his/her own home for a period not to exceed six (6) months; such mobile home or recreational vehicle must be served by an authorized sanitary sewage system; no extensions of this allowable time period shall be allowed. - AA.
-Temporary outdoor sales.
+No more than one (1) mobile home or currently licensed recreational vehicle per parcel may be used as a temporary residence by a homeowner working on his/her own home for a period not to exceed six (6) months; such mobile home or recreational vehicle must be served by an authorized sanitary sewage system; no extensions of this allowable time period shall be allowed. - A. Temporary outdoor sales.
 Such sales are subject to the following: - 1.
 The sale is conducted by the owner or lessee of the premises, or with his/her written permission; - 2.
 The sale is no longer than four (4) months in duration; - 3.
 The setbacks for a parking lot in that district shall be met for the storage and display of all merchandise and equipment used for the sale; and - 4.
 One sign shall be permitted per vendor, with a maximum size of sixteen (16) square feet.
 Said sign may contain up to two (2) sides.
 Off premise signs shall not be permitted. - 5.
-If the sale is anticipated to have more than 75 people in attendance a special events permit shall be required. - BB.
-Vending machines.
-The placement of vending machines outside of a building or structure shall be subject to the following: - 1.
-Machines must be accessory to a permitted principal use; - 2.
-Machines must conform to setback requirements for the principal structure; and - 3.
-Machines must be located immediately adjacent to the principal structure.
+If the sale is anticipated to have more than 75 people in attendance a special events permit shall be required.